-How can we improve our performance to increase our impact and achieve our mission?
+- How can we improve our performance to increase our impact for our clients and community?

-How do we help our amazing dedicated staff become a highly effective, performance-oriented team that is supportive, productive and focused on excellence as they deliver our programs to our constituents?
+- How do we help our amazing dedicated staff and volunteers become a highly effective, performance-oriented team that is supportive, productive and focused on excellence as they deliver our programs to our clients?

 Do you wonder how, despite having a fantastic board and staff, you can stop spinning your wheels and start moving forward?

 3 simple, impactful reasons why a strategic plan will help you focus on achieving your mission:

 1. Strategic Planning articulates what organizational success looks like and what it takes to get there.

 A robust strategic plan is a valuable tool that facilitates the process of identifying and prioritizing your organization’s goals, for a certain time period (1-5 years), to achieve your mission.
 It articulates how and when you will achieve them.
 It serves as a roadmap that gives you a clear step-by-step plan that empowers you and all your staff to develop and maintain focus on your mission by determining how your nonprofit can best serve your constituents through the programs and services you provide.

 2. Strategic Planning empowers leaders and staff to make informed, mission-focused decisions.